 There were varieties of bushes with unexplainable shades of green that seemed to have just sprung up amid the dark skeletons of dead trees.
 My tour mate picked up a charred piece of wood and showed it to our guide.
 It reminded our guide to talk about the two fires that destroyed several acres and forced closure of the park in 2009 and 2011.
 Both fires were caused by tourist's carelessness.
 However, I observed that the vegetation has returned and was ferociously green.
 We have not even reached the proper entrance of the park; I already observed the biodiversity of the place.

-Oh I noticed a bush full of green berries.
-According to our guide, they're called 'calafate'.
+Oh, I noticed a bush full of green berries.
+According to our guide, they're called 'Calafate'.
 They looked like blueberries when ripe, and made into jams or jelly.
 And the flowers were delightful too!
-The flowers were orange velvet ladyslippers, porcelain orchids and bright yellow lupines, they have gorgeous scent.
+The flowers were orange velvet ladyslippers, porcelain orchids, and bright yellow lupines, they have a gorgeous scent.
 We crossed the bridge to get to the hotel/restaurant.
-The view from the restaurant, few hundred feet away from the main dining terrace, was indescribable.
+The view from the restaurant, a few hundred feet away from the main dining terrace, was indescribable.

 I don’t usually read travel books before visiting a place because I don’t want my impression of a place clouded by what the other person experienced in that place.
 However, with Torres Del Paine National Park I went with a heightened expectation due a friend's account of his own experience.
 My friend told me that being there was like seeing the face of God.
 I visualized my friend’s words rising to the heavens as I gazed upon the ‘torres’ and the ‘cuernos’.
 For me, being there was an amazing feeling that I could not describe in words.